-On today’s date in 2006, Brad Gushue skipped Canada’s men’s curling team to its first-ever Olympic gold medal, defeating Finland 10-4 at the Winter Games in Torino, Italy.
+On today’s date in 2006, Brad Gushue skipped Canada’s men’s curling team to its first-ever Olympic gold medal.

-Since 2004, the Royal Canadian Mint (RCM) has produced a Lucky Loonie for every Olympic Games as a symbol of good luck for Canada’s Olympic athletes.
+Since 2004, the Royal Canadian Mint has issued several commemorative Lucky Loonies for the biennial Olympic Games as a symbol of good luck for Canadian athletes.

 “Canadians can wish our athletes luck by keeping this special coin produced by the Mint as well as create a lasting memory of Canada’s participation at the Games,” said former Mint president and CEO Ian Bennett.